 OVERVIEW: The Lucius and Eva Eastman Fund supports documentaries and narrative projects.

-IP TAKE: Eastman keeps a low public profile, making it challenging for grantseekers to catch their grantmaking attentions.
+IP TAKE: Eastman keeps a low public profile, which makes it challenging for grant seekers to attract Eastman's attention.

 PROFILE: The Lucius and Eva Eastman Fund has been around since the mid-1940s, awarding grants to groups that work for positive social change.
 In the filmmaking space, the fund often supports documentaries and narrative projects.

-This low-profile funder doesn’t operate a website and doesn't appear to have a formal or paid staff.
-According to recent tax filings, grants are modest, typically $2,500 to $5,000.
+This low-profile funder does not operate a website and does not appear to have a formal or paid staff.
+According to past tax filings, grants are modest, typically $2,500 to $5,000.
 Rarely, if ever, does this funder offer grants over $5,000.
-Although Eastman backs projects all over the United States, it appears to have a fondness for those in or related to New York City.
+Although Eastman supports projects all over the United States, it appears to have a fondness for those in or related to New York City.
 Eastman provides completion funding rather than development funding.

 Eastman does not accept unsolicited requests for funding at this time.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)